Vegan Japanese

 • 16 slices simmered sushi mushrooms

-• ¼ takuan approx. 10cm, cut into strips
+• 10 cm piece of takuan cut into strips

 • 1 sheet inari age sliced into 1cm wide strips

-• 10 cm cucumber cut into matchsticks
+• 10 cm piece of cucumber cut into matchsticks (core removed)

-• 1 avocado sliced thinly
+• 1 avocado large, sliced thinly

-• 10 g shiso furikake or your favorite rice seasoning
+• 10 g shiso furikake

 For Garnish: